-The ISO disagrees with claims that the hybrid billing determinant proposal would create any unjustified costs shifts or that it would allow UDCs to avoid paying TAC for the investments made to serve their customers.
+The ISO disagrees with claims that the hybrid billing determinant proposal would create unjustified costs shifts or that it would allow UDCs to avoid paying TAC for the investments made to serve their customers.
 The ISO believes the cost impacts of the proposal are justified and reasonable.
 The ISO has received the strong support of a majority of stakeholders that agree the hybrid billing determinant proposal and resulting TAC cost allocation are appropriate.
-Clean Coalition mistakenly states the ISO appears to have adopted a principle that rate designs should not be permitted to shift costs among UDCs even if the new rate design better reflects both past cost causation and current beneficiaries.
 The ISO has never indicated that a primary rate design principle was to avoid any potential cost shifts related to any aspects of potential modifications.
-The ISO has supported the examination of TAC, acknowledging that it could result in appropriate cost shifts.
+The ISO has supported the examination of TAC, acknowledging that it could result in justifiable cost shifts to better align cost allocation with both cost causation and benefits received by users.
+Additionally, the ISO does not agree the proposed modification would create substantial unjustified costs shifts that would allow UDCs to avoid paying TAC for a system built for their customers and.
+In contrast, most stakeholders and the ISO agree that the proposed hybrid design will better reflect current usage by customers and the benefits delivered to those customers.